credwood/SportsBot/README.md

 model = train(
     dataset, # either `Conversation` obects or templates question, # a string eg "Q1".
-Used for confusion matrix generation but can be easily customized. validation_set=None, # not necessary if `eval_between_epochs` set to False validation_labels=None, # not necessary if `eval_between_epochs` set to False labels_dict=label_dict, # default is dict for all labels for all five questions, but you should make your own (see below)
+Used for confusion matrix generation but can be easily customized, see the classes_dict dictionary and create_confusion_matrix function in finetune.py . validation_set=None, # not necessary if `eval_between_epochs` set to False validation_labels=None, # not necessary if `eval_between_epochs` set to False labels_dict=label_dict, # default is dict for all labels for all five questions, but you should make your own (see below)